hardbyte/Paillier.jl/docs/src/usage.md

 -16.858408f0
 ```

+!!! note

     There are still rough edges when working with higher precision datatypes
     such as `BigFloat`.
 For now I'd recommend encoding either `Float32` or `Float64`.

 ### User Defined Encoding